-So this month, we're going to enjoy the extra hours we can spend with our flock, and at the same time start planning for the hotter days ahead.
+So raising chickens in June will include enjoying extra daylight hours spent with our flock, while at the same time start planning for the hotter days ahead.

 Why?
 Because chickens are far less able to cope with the heat than they are with the cold.

 It's available for free to everyone who's subscribed to my "Chicken Digest" – a weekly newsletter.
 They receive each month's checklist at the start of the month – every month.

 Check the tasks off online, or print it out to carry into the coop!

 The weather in your part of the world may not be terribly hot yet, but it will be soon!

 Now's a good time to start planning for the hot summer days before they actually arrive.

 Better to be prepared than to risk your chickens' health.

 Although chickens are able to survive the cold well, heat is an entirely different issue.
 It's critically important to be able to detect when the temperature is becoming a problem for your flock – and to know what to do about it.

 So we'll start this month by learning how to spot and deal with the symptoms of heat stroke.